Reviewing Provident Acquisition (PAQC) and Its Rivals

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 66.88%.
-Given Provident Acquisition’s rivals higher probable upside, analysts clearly believe Provident Acquisition has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 69.60%.
+Given Provident Acquisition’s peers higher possible upside, analysts plainly believe Provident Acquisition has less favorable growth aspects than its peers.

 Insider & Institutional Ownership

 64.9% of Provident Acquisition shares are owned by institutional investors.
-Comparatively, 53.2% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-19.2% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+Comparatively, 50.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+23.4% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary

-Provident Acquisition rivals beat Provident Acquisition on 6 of the 9 factors compared.
+Provident Acquisition peers beat Provident Acquisition on 6 of the 9 factors compared.

 About Provident Acquisition (Get Rating)